djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 ## Frequencies and Frequency Tables

-- **Frequency**: The number of times a specific value or category occurs in a dataset.
-For instance, if 3 people have 1 sibling, the frequency for "1 sibling" is 3.
+- The **frequency** refers to the number of times a specific value or category appears in a dataset.
+For example, if 3 individuals report having 1 sibling, the frequency for "1 sibling" is 3.

-- **Relative Frequency**: The proportion of times a specific value occurs relative to the total number of observations.
-Calculated as:
+- The **relative frequency** represents the proportion of times a particular value occurs relative to the total number of observations.
+It is calculated as:

 $$\text{Relative Frequency} = \frac{\text{Frequency}}{\text{Total Observations}}$$

-- **Cumulative Relative Frequency**: The accumulation of previous relative frequencies up to a certain category.
-It shows the proportion of observations up to and including a certain category.
-Calculated as:
+- The **cumulative relative frequency** is the sum of the relative frequencies up to a specific category, showing the proportion of observations up to and including that category.
+It is calculated as:

 $$\text{Cumulative Relative Frequency} = \sum_{i=1}^{n} \text{Relative Frequency}_i$$